Student health insurance requirements

 The student contact information in Cornell Health’s database is automatically updated every week by the Cornell Registrar.
 While we are able to change an address in our system, the change will be overwritten by the Registrar’s information the following week unless you change it there, too.

-In order to fix the problem at the source, take two minutes to go to the CU Registrar’s Student Center page and confirm or change your address information.
+In order to fix the problem at the source, take two minutes to go to the CU Registrar’s Student Essentials page and confirm or change your address information.
 Be sure to update this information whenever you move.

 IMPORTANT: Please enter and designate as your “preferred phone number” the phone number you'd like Cornell Health to use when communicating health information.
 The phone number entered must be a U.S. ten digit number (including area code).